-Bruce Willis, the actor best known for his work on the Die Hard films, is to step away from his acting career after being diagnosed with aphasia.
+Bruce Willis, the actor best known for his work on the Die Hard films, stepped away from his acting career after being diagnosed with aphasia.

-The 67-year-old's family said that the condition is "impacting his cognitive abilities".
+The 68-year-old's family said that the condition is "impacting his cognitive abilities".

 The announcement has generated much interest in aphasia, but what exactly causes it and what treatments are there to help those living with the condition?